Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Power recline feels genuinely relaxing, especially for long TV sessions.
+• Power recline feels genuinely relaxing during longer sitting sessions.

-• Very plush seat feel that still provides enough support to avoid feeling flimsy.
+• Very plush seat feel still has enough support to avoid feeling flimsy.

 Ohana 5-Seat Zero Gravity Modular Reclining Sofa